DrRetro2033/Reyveld/README.md

 # What is Arceus?

 Arceus is a brand new CLI save manager and editor, inspired by version control software like Git.
-It is designed to make it easy to manage your saves all in one place.
+It is designed to make an easy to manage location for your saves.

+> [!Note]
+> If you want an example of what you can do with Arceus, check out my other project [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC).

 # Features

-## Branch Off Into Different Universes 🌌
+## Branch Off Into Different Timelines 🌌

-With Arceus, you can branch saves into new universes, so multiple versions of one save can exist at the same time.
+With Arceus, you can branch saves into new timelines, so multiple versions of one save can exist at the same time.

 ## Rollback to Older Saves 🕔

 Arceus can rollback saves to older versions, so if you make any mistakes, your original savefile is still intact.

-## Human Readable 👓

-With file patterns, you can make binary and hexadecimals readable to regular humans and modify them with ease.
+## Go Beyond with Add-Ons 📦

+With the help of [dart_eval](https://pub.dev/packages/dart_eval), Arceus can be upgraded to read and write files for any number of games!

+> [!Note]
+> In the future, I am planning to add built-in functionalty for easier creation of transfer tools, akin to Pokémon Bank.
+For now, however, you are going to need to build your own transfer tools.

+> [!IMPORTANT]
+> Also, I am not planning to add support for any other lanaguge for add-on development.
+You have to use Dart.
+Sorry!

 ## Tiny Size 📁

 Arceus does not need any external libraries not already compiled with the app, so Arceus has a small footprint on your computer or app.
 And as a bonus, no DLLs to worry about!

+## Cross Platform 🖥️📱

+Arceus can run on any modern device!

 ## Developer Friendly 🤝